This “Immortal Health Elixir” protects your gut and may also be the healthiest beverage in the world!

 People have been drinking tea for thousands of years.
-If tea isn’t part of your normal diet, you are missing out!
+If tea isn’t part of your regular diet, you are missing out!
 This beverage is great for your overall health.
 It contains beneficial nutrients like antioxidants and prebiotics.
-It can soothe an upset stomach, improve focus, ease headaches, and boost energy—just to name a few.
+It can soothe an upset stomach, improve focus, ease headaches, and boost energy—to name a few.
 Tea has many other health benefits, too.
-Keep reading to learn more about these benefits and which tea is right for you!
+Keep reading to learn more about these benefits and which tea is proper for you!

 Key Tea Nutrients

 Other kinds of tea are technically not “tea.”
 They are not made with leaves from the Camellia sinensis plant.
 These other teas come from different plants.
 Because of this, they all contain different beneficial compounds.
 These compounds depend on the plant.
-However, some teas contain the same, or similar, beneficial nutrients.
+However, some teas have the same or similar beneficial nutrients.
 Some include antioxidants, fiber, and prebiotics.

-These key nutrients in all different kinds of teas benefit health in different ways.
+These critical nutrients in all kinds of teas benefit health in different ways.
 One of those ways is through gut health!

 What Exactly is Gut Health?

 You may have heard that scientists have started calling the stomach your “second brain.”
-The gut has a complex neurological network which is vital to your well-being.
-For good “gut health,” the goings-on in your stomach and digestive system need to be in tip-top shape.
+The gut has a complex neurological network that is vital to your well-being.
+For good “gut health,” the goings-on in your stomach and digestive system needs to be in tip-top shape.

 What Does Good Gut Health Look Like?

-A healthy gut digests well.
-From your mouth to your stomach, to your intestines, colon, and out the other end.
+A healthy gut digests well from your mouth to your stomach, intestines, colon, and other ends.
 Imagine not feeling bloated.
 No nausea, gurgly, or stomach pains.
-Food goes in smoothly and waste exits easily.
+Food goes in smoothly, and waste exits easily.

 That is good gut health!